rspace-os/chemistry/README.md

 # Chemistry Service
-Back-end component of chemistry functionality in Rspace.
+Back-end component for chemistry in Rspace.

 Provides functionality for converting chemical formats, extracting information from molecules and reactions, exporting to image and chemical search.